 Although macOS has a reputation for being an extremely private and secure operating system, it's not immune from keylogging software.
 In fact, there are numerous keyloggers that can easily run on your Mac, steal personal data, and put your privacy at serious risk.
+We’ve collected all those cases to come up with the ways you can use to cure the problem as well as to preclude it in advance.
 Read on to learn how to detect and remove keyloggers on Mac.

 Before you start

 If you worry that your Mac is under malicious attack, download MacKeeper.
 It's an Apple-notarized all-in-one Mac maintenance utility capable of removing viruses and dangerous spyware from your Mac.

 How to detect and remove keyloggers on Mac

 Detecting and removing a keystroke logger from your Mac can be exhausting and challenging.
 Most keylogging software features nondescript names and processes that make identification difficult.
 Also, they run covertly without showing up on the Dock and don't impact system performance (unless part of a larger malware attack).